-The 2014 Vacation CME Catalog is now here.
-You can choose from 16 destinations, including cities (e.g., Ottawa, Toronto, Vancouver), resorts (e.g., Disney World, Maui, Whistler), and cruises (e.g., Asia, British Isles, Caribbean, Mediterranean, South Pacific).
-All workshops are accredited by the CFPC for up to 18.0 Mainpro-Cs.
+The 2016 Vacation CME Catalog is now here.
+You can choose from a wide variety of destinations, including cities (e.g., Ottawa, Toronto, Vancouver), resorts (e.g., Disney World, Maui, Whistler), and cruises (e.g., Asia, British Isles, Caribbean, Mediterranean, South Pacific).
+All workshops are accredited by the CFPC for 12.0 Mainpro-Cs.